jprante/elasticsearch-jdbc/README.md

 If there is more than one result sets returned by a callable statement, the JDBC plugin enters a loop and iterates through all result sets.

-# Monitoring the JDBC river state
+# Monitoring the JDBC plugin state

 While a river/feed is running, you can monitor the activity by using the `_state` command.

-When running very large data fetches, it might be of interest to find out if the fetch is complete or still running.

 The `_state` command can show the state of a specific river or of all rivers, when an asterisk `*` is used as the river name.

+The river state mechanism is specific to JDBC plugin implementation.
+It is part of the cluster metadata.

-In the result, you can evaluate the field `active`.
-If set to `true`, the river is actively fetching data from the database.
+In the response, the field `started` will represent the time when the river/feeder was created.

-In the field `timestamp`, the latest state modification of the river is recorded.
+The field `last_active_begin` will represent the last time when a river/feeder run had begun, and the field `last_active_end` is null if th river/feeder runs, or will represent the last time the river/feeder has completed a run.

+The `map` carries some flags for the river: `aborted`, `suspended`, and a `counter` for the number of invocations on this node.

 Example:

     curl 'localhost:9200/_river/jdbc/*/_state?pretty'
     {
       "state" : [ {
-        "name" : "my_oracle_river",
+        "name" : "feeder",
         "type" : "jdbc",
-        "enabled" : true,
-        "started" : "2014-05-10T20:29:04.260Z",
+        "started" : "2014-10-18T13:38:14.436Z",
-        "timestamp" : "2014-05-10T20:52:15.866Z",
-        "counter" : 3,
-        "active" : true,
-        "custom" : {
+        "last_active_begin" : "2014-10-18T17:46:47.548Z",
-          "rivername" : "feeder",
+        "last_active_end" : "2014-10-18T13:42:57.678Z",
-          "settings" : {
+        "map" : {
-            "index" : "myoracle",
-            "sql" : [ "select or_id as \"_id\", or_tan as \"tan\" from orders" ],
-            "maxbulkactions" : 10,
-            "type" : "myoracle",
-            "password" : "...",
-            "user" : "...",
-            "url" : "jdbc:oracle:thin:@//localhost:1521/sid"
-          },
-          "locale" : "de_",
-          "job" : null,
-          "sql" : [ "statement=select or_id as \"_id\", or_tan as \"tan\" from orders parameter=[] callable=false" ],
-          "autocommit" : false,
+          "aborted" : false,
-          "fetchsize" : 10,
-          "maxrows" : 0,
-          "retries" : 3,
-          "maxretrywait" : "30s",
-          "resultsetconcurrency" : "CONCUR_UPDATABLE",
-          "resultsettype" : "TYPE_FORWARD_ONLY",
-          "rounding" : 0,
+          "suspended" : false,
-          "scale" : 2
+          "counter" : 6
         }
       } ]
     }

 # Advanced topics